 SO 7 - Sacrifice (counter-type): postpones or defers desires and gratification in favor of pursuing an ideal; moved by duty and recognition toward service of humanity; seeks recognition and applause for being good according to social consensus.

 SO 8 - Friendship, Solidarity (counter-type): seeks advantage and influence through associations and alliances; defends those under their protection from injustice, unfairness, and harm; appears more friendly, generous, and less aggressive than other type 8 subtypes.

 SO 9 - Participation (counter-type): participates in order to feel a part of the group; prioritizes group needs above their own and works hard toward those needs; fun-loving, sociable, congenial, doesn’t weigh others down with own woes.

-- Find your Enneagram type first then look at the three subtypes for that type.
+Typically the way to find your subtype is to first find your Enneagram type then look at the three subtypes for that type.

 If you already know your Enneagram type then you can take the subtype comparison test on this website to see how the three subtypes rank for you.